 When I took up the role as CEO of BrandLoyalty, I felt strongly that one of my key responsibilities is to enhance our contribution to sustainability.
 And the pandemic has made this even more evident.
-To emphasise this, we have recently updated our purpose to ‘Next generation happiness’.
+To emphasize this, we have recently updated our purpose to ‘Next generation happiness’.
 This is the compass that directs all our daily decisions and guides us in building a happier world for future generations.

 Reducing our carbon footprint

 Embracing circular mentality

 BrandLoyalty has always focused on offering rewards from top brands that are designed to last a long time.
 This reduces overall consumption and helps to combat the throwaway culture that has become too common in many societies.

 However, we must take the next step and approach projects with a circular mindset.
 Therefore, I have set a clear goal; to have zero single-use plastics by 2025.
 We’ve already made progress by developing completely paper-based, easily recyclable packaging!
-Another way for us to close the loop is by donating unused finished goods to charity and investigating specialised recycling facilities to repurpose materials that would otherwise be incinerated.
+Another way for us to close the loop is by donating unused finished goods to charity and investigating specialized recycling facilities to repurpose materials that would otherwise be incinerated.

 The transformation continues by rethinking our portfolio and adding digital & sustainable solutions.
 We’ve recently launched our new Tucano luggage range, which is fashionable, functional, and actually made from recycled bottles!
 And there’s much more to come…

 Rethinking the way we work

 COVID-19 has changed how we work and taught me that we can easily accelerate our efforts to become more sustainable.
 I’ve learned that working-from-home benefits our colleagues as well as our environment.
 Many internal and external meetings and training sessions can be conducted perfectly well virtually, this format actually makes people all over the world feel more included.